Meals & Nutrition

 You are what you eat!

-Tracy’s menus are carefully put together, taking in to account the children’s ages and stages, their likes, dislikes and seasonal fruit and vegetables.
+Tracy’s nursery menus are carefully put together, taking in to account the children’s ages and stages, their likes, dislikes and seasonal fruit and vegetables.
 She has expert knowledge of allergens and follows and dietary needs of the children meticulously, sourcing and creating quality alternatives so that all the children feel included at mealtimes.
-Tracy also has a great understanding of weaning, including baby-led and works closely with parents to discuss needs and preferences.
+Tracy also has a great understanding of weaning, including baby-led and works closely with parents of children in the baby and toddler room to discuss needs and preferences.

-Tracy and the Dream Big Little One menus have also won the prestigious Golden Apple Award.
+Tracy and the Dream Big Little One nursery menus have also won the prestigious Golden Apple Award.

 At Dream Big Little One we place a huge amount of importance on mealtimes.
 All meals are served in a “family style”.